SymfonyCasts/netgen-layouts/sfcasts/theme-templates.md

 Let's use that trick *again* next to customize what it looks like when you render an "asset" field from Contentful, like this skill image field.
-But along the way, we're going to deep dive into a some massively important concepts: block views and view types.
+But along the way, we're going to deep dive into a some massively important concepts: *block views* and *view types*.